Podcast: Break Things on Purpose | Alex Hidalgo, Director of Reliability at Nobl9

 Patrick Higgins: Well, Alex, I would like to ask you about the things that are going on for you at the moment, what you're excited about.
 Could you plug your pluggables in terms of what you're super excited about right now?

-I see this from everything from.
-People just discovering that us statistics as a discipline and can help you learn about numbers.
-All the way to, the adoption of looking at what safety engineering and resilience engineering can teach us.
-Um, it just seems like people are finally more open than they ever have been before to let's learn from others instead of trying to be the best, uh, software is not different, uh, not different enough to not be able to learn from others.
-So that's in a very.
-Large schemes, something I'm incredibly excited about.
-Um, I'm very happy that we are finally starting to see some people out there truly understand what observability means as opposed to just metrics collection.
-Two companies I'm not affiliated with, but I love them both very much lightStep and honeycomb are both absolutely phenomenal.
+Alex Hidalgo: Yeah.
+So I think we're at a really interesting time in the industry because I feel like for the first time that I've been involved, at least, in Tech with a capital T, that people are starting to understand that we need to be looking outside of our own discipline, and we can learn so much from others, and that we shouldn't just be trying to come up with everything from scratch.
+I see this from everything from people just discovering that statistics as a discipline and can help you learn about numbers all the way to the adoption of looking at what safety engineering and resilience engineering can teach us.
+It just seems like people are finally more open than they ever have been before to, let's learn from others instead of trying to be the best.
+Software is not different enough to not be able to learn from others.
+So that's in a very large scheme something I'm incredibly excited about.

+I'm very happy that we are finally starting to see some people out there truly understand what observability means as opposed to just metrics collection.
+Two companies I'm not affiliated with, but I love them both very much, Lightstep and Honeycomb are both absolutely phenomenal.
 Go check them out.
-I actually love what Gremlin is doing.
-I love just the general acceptance of let's make sure that we understand our systems by, you know, not necessarily always breaking them gas engineering doesn't have to involve breaking.
-Let's understand our systems better.
-Right.
-We cannot make them safe or resilient or robust and therefore not reliable.
-Uh, and that's my whole thing, right?
-Like reliability, um, without understanding the better and to understand the better we can't just let them sit stagnant.
-And so yeah, broadly, um, uh, those are some things I'm like, I'm most excited about just seeing it spread across the rest of the industry.
+I absolutely love what Gremlin is doing.
+I love just the general acceptance of let's make sure that we understand our systems by not necessarily always breaking them.
+Chaos Engineering doesn't have to involve breaking.
+Let's understand our systems better, right?
+We cannot make them safe or resilient or robust, and therefore not reliable.
+And that's my whole thing, right, reliability, without understanding them better.
+And to understand them better we can't just let them sit stagnant.
+Yeah, broadly, those are some things I'm most excited about, just seeing it spread across the rest of the industry.

 Alex Hidalgo: Thanks so much.
 I had a blast being here.